shikokuchuo/nanonext/README.md

 Condition variables can be used simply to record such events, or more powerfully, to wait upon these events.
-The condition variables implemented in {nanonext} include a both a condition (value) and flag (binary).
+The condition variables implemented in `nanonext` include a both a condition (value) and flag (binary).
 Each signal increments the value, and each return of `wait()` or `until()` decrements the value.
 A non-zero condition allows waiting threads to continue.